jonmadison/beyond_the_slab/beyond_the_slab.md

 _(or, a beginner shares a little of what he knows regarding hardware hacking)_

-^0-5min (5mins)
+^0-3min (3mins)

 ^Today, I hope to do three things:

-^Share a little of my experiences as a software dev being scared then turned onto hardware hacking
+^Share a little of my experiences as a software dev being first afraid,  then turned onto hardware hacking

 ^Convince my fellow software developers that hardware hacking is a necessary endeavour